Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Marietta, Georgia Ranked
+Top Grease Trap Cleaning Companies in Marietta, Georgia Ranked

 For restaurant owners and facility managers in Marietta, maintaining a compliant and efficient grease interceptor system is a critical, non-negotiable part of operations.
 The local regulations, enforced by both the City of Marietta and Cobb County, are designed to protect the public sewer system from costly and disruptive blockages caused by fats, oils, and grease (FOG).
 Adhering to a strict schedule for grease trap pumping and proper documentation isn't just about avoiding fines-it's essential for the smooth running of your business and the health of the community's infrastructure.
 This guide outlines the specific requirements, best practices, and potential costs for managing your grease recovery system in compliance with local codes.